Express Media and Deakin University are thrilled to announce that entries for the 2021 Deakin University Nonfiction Prize are now open!

 Briohny Doyle is the author of Echolalia, out now through Penguin Random House.
 Her previous books are Adult Fantasy and The Island Will Sink.
 She is a lecturer in writing, literature and culture at Deakin University.

 Mira Schlosberg is a writer and comics artist.
-She was a 2017 Wheeler Centre Hot Desk fellow, and in 2018 her essay ‘Dick Talk’ was shortlisted for the Lifted Brow and non/Fiction Lab Experimental Nonfiction Prize and longlisted for the Cosmonauts Avenue Nonfiction Prize.
-She was the editor of Voiceworks magazine from 2018-20, and taught Express Media’s Toolkits: Graphic Narratives course from 2019-20.
+They were a 2017 Wheeler Centre Hot Desk fellow, and in 2018 their essay ‘Dick Talk’ was shortlisted for the Lifted Brow and non/Fiction Lab Experimental Nonfiction Prize and longlisted for the Cosmonauts Avenue Nonfiction Prize.
+They were the editor of Voiceworks magazine from 2018-20, and taught Express Media’s Toolkits: Graphic Narratives course from 2019-20.
 Mira is the author of Guidebook to Queer Jewish Spirituality (2018) and Kugel Western (2021), both published by Glom Press.

 Lur Alghurabi is an Iraqi and Australian writer, poet and playwright, and Co-Director of the National Young Writers’ Festival.
 She is winner of the AM Heath Prize for Prose and the Scribe Nonfiction Prize, and shortlistee of the Deborah Cass Prize.
 She has been widely published in Australia and the US including fine print magazine, LitHub, the Lifted Brow, Scum Mag, Kill Your Darlings, Right Now, Going Down Swinging and Meanjin.
 Lur is a recent alumna of the Oxford University Master’s in Creative Writing with Distinction.